WillJDunn/genetic-algorithm/README.md

 ![Decoding Example](Decoding-Example.jpg?raw=true "Decoding Example")

 ## Evaluating fitness
 For the Genetic Algorithm to choose good Chromosomes as parents and survivors we need a way to compare them.
-We do this with a “Fitness Function”
+We do this with a “Fitness Function”.

-We use the Genotype to decode Chromosome elements and evaluate how well the solution solves our problem, and quantify it as an integer score
+We use the Genotype to decode Chromosome elements and evaluate how well the solution solves our problem, and quantify it as an integer score.

-The score should be a positive integer or double where a higher score means better fitness
+The score should be a positive integer or double where a higher score means better fitness.

 We could make a function where lower scores are better, but the popular selection algorithms require positive numbers